What is Permeability of Soil

 Soil Permeability Testing Equipment

 - Flexible-Wall Permeability Cells described in ASTM D5084, measure hydraulic conductivity of soils using several methods.
-The methods within this standard allow several variations on the constant and falling head methods, including tests for the constant rate of flow, and constant volume tests with pressures controlled by mercury.
-The test specimen can be prepared from undisturbed borehole samples (Shelby tubes) or by compacting soils in a mold to specified density.
+The methods within this standard allow several variations on the constant and falling head methods, including tests for the constant rate of flow, and constant volume tests with controlled pressures.
+The test specimen can be prepared from undisturbed borehole samples (Shelby tubes) or by compacting soils in a mold to a specified density.
 The sample is encased in a latex membrane and placed inside a fluid-filled, pressurized test cell.
 A system of valves and burettes mounted on a logic panel permits three-dimensional control of confining pressures on the sample as well as the permeant (typically water) used.
 The monitoring of sample deformation and volume change takes place throughout the procedure.
 Although this test is standard and widely specified, it requires considerable sample preparation and can take several days to complete.
 Karol-Warner manufactures Gilson's complete selection of test cells, control panels, and sample preparation accessories for flexible-wall permeability testing.

 - Constant Head Permeameters measure the coefficient of permeability of non-plastic soils with no more than 10% of particles passing a 75µm (No. 200) test sieve.
 The procedure described in AASHTO T 215 is also a withdrawn standard in ASTM D2434.
 The test is performed under constant head conditions in a rigid-wall sand and gravel permeameter with a diameter of 8 to 12 times the maximum particle size and equipped with porous stones to prevent sample loss.
 Two manometer ports connect to a double-tube manometer to measure changes in head pressure during the test.
 A constant head tank supplies deaired water to the specimen.
 Permeability tests can be performed with the sample from 0% to 100% relative density, as required.
 After compacting thin layers of the prepared granular soil sample in the permeameter, a special sliding-weight compaction hammer or vibrating tamper provides a higher relative density if required.
 The test is initiated after the vacuum saturation of the sample with deaired water.
 Readings for time, head (water levels in the manometer tubes), and quantity of flow under intervals of increasing head pressures determine final results.